Alisha Vincent

 Clay Hoffman was born and raised in the West River farming and ranching community of Winner, South Dakota.
 He went on to attend the University of South Dakota and graduated with a BA in Political Science in 2015.
 After a short stint in politics, Clay currently works as a Loyalty Giving Officer with the SDSU Foundation.
 In his current role, he works to cultivate relationships with alumni and friends of South Dakota's premier land-grant institution to discover their passions in support of the University.
 Clay is excited to be part of an organization that is dedicated to a thriving rural.

-By |2023-03-31T15:35:58+00:00January 1, 2023|Advisory Council|0 Comments
+By |2025-01-02T17:11:19+00:00January 1, 2025|Advisory Council|0 Comments

-By |2023-03-31T15:40:58+00:00January 1, 2023|Board|0 Comments
+By |2025-01-02T17:02:42+00:00January 1, 2025|Board|0 Comments

 Erik Gaikowski

-Erik Gaikowski joined AARP as the South Dakota State Director in March 2016, representing over 106,000 AARP members in the state.
+Erik Gaikowski joined AARP as the South Dakota State Director in March 2016, representing 100,000 AARP members in the state.
 Erik is a highly respected non-profit leader specializing in volunteer leadership development, strategic staff deployment, and community engagement since 2000.
 Previously, Erik led the development and coordination of a statewide advocate network and partner organizations to successfully influence health policy, and also developed strategic partnerships with medical, corporate, and public employers to advance organizational priorities to improve the health of all citizens.
 Erik’s upbringing in South Dakota drives his focus on improving livability in communities across the state, which was the impetus for convening statewide stakeholders to enhance livability and grow community and economic development for all South Dakotans.
 Erik holds a degree in Political Science from Northern State University.
-He lives in Sioux Falls with his wife Mandy and two daughters.
+He lives in Sioux Falls with his wife Mandy.

-By |2023-03-31T15:36:15+00:00January 1, 2023|Advisory Council|0 Comments
+By |2026-02-25T20:33:53+00:00January 1, 2025|Advisory Council|0 Comments

 Jon Farris